Support

 Check the obvious stuff

 • Is numlock or caps lock on?
-(We have to ask).
+(We have to ask.)

 • Confirm the problem only affects domain-synced accounts.
 See if someone can authenticate with an internal user account, like the built-in admin (by logging into the user web interface, or printing through Mobility).
-If so, then the problem may only be affecting Windows Active Directory accounts.
+If so, then the problem might only be affecting Windows Active Directory accounts.

 • Make sure the password for the account youā€™re testing with is absolutely correct.
 What happens when you reset the userā€™s password in Active Directory, and then copy/paste it into the user web interface login page?